menu

 University South is a densely urban neighborhood (based on population density) located in Seattle, Washington.

-University South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+University South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the University South neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics